 Cotab

-This VS Code extension is an AI-powered multi-line autocomplete plugin designed with maximum privacy and security in mind by running entirely on a local LLM.
+This VS Code extension is an AI-powered multi-line autocomplete plugin designed with maximum privacy and security in mind.
+It runs entirely on a local LLM and is developed to work on consumer-grade PCs.

 Autocomplete

 The programming languages supported depend on the AI model.
-Despite its compact size, the default model Qwen3-4b-2507 supports many languages.
+Despite its compact size, the default model Qwen3-4B-Instruct-2507 supports many languages.

 A dedicated mode that adds code comments.
-The AI understands the code at the cursor position and automatically adds detailed comments.
+It analyzes code more deeply than the normal mode, understands the intent of the algorithm, and automatically adds detailed comments.

 Auto Translate Mode